There's at least 160 mph and 0-60 in 4.2 seconds in there somewhere..!

 i.
 Loom Cable: The majority of the loom cable consisted of just two sizes:

 I needed to source a supply of cable for my modifications and extensions.
-Black for gnd (16.5 & 25.0 Amp sizes); and gray (also 16.5 & 25.0 Amp sizes) for most of everything else.
-Gray being not a primary colour on any of the looms and of which can be traced back to the original it's joined to, and black is black...
-I also used red for power feed extensions or modifications.
-I could have bought a selection of colours to match things up, but as I didn't know how much I would need of each colour and wire size, it made sense to just get a good length of a single colour in the sizes I wanted...
+Black for gnd (16.5 & 25.0 Amp sizes); and grey (also 16.5 & 25.0 Amp sizes) for most of everything else.
+I used grey as it is not a primary colour on any of the looms, and of which can be traced back to the original it's joined to.
+And black is black...
+I also used red for some power feed extensions or modifications.

 ii.
 Connectors: A pack of Lucas style bullet connectors came with the main loom.
 Also, the lights and some of the loom endings had brass bullet fixings already crimped on the ends.
-And having seen how these function I was not happy as they are very exposed and susceptible to all sorts of environmental influences, and during my effort to fit them (before I made the decision to consign them to the bin) I had to bend some of the connector sockets to make the bullet end fit...
-I really was not impressed with these so I changed them for more robust spade connectors.
+And having seen how these function I was not happy as they were very exposed and susceptible to all sorts of environmental influences, and during my efforts to fit them I had to bend some of the 'grab' connector sockets to make the bullet end fit...
+I really was not impressed with the functionality of these so I changed them for more stable spade connectors.

 iii.
-Terminals: It might seem a bit of overkill to write about terminal sizes, but I found that if the wrong size was used i.e. if the bit you crimped was too big with respect to the wire size that was being connected, I found the hold on the wire was doubtful, to say the least.
-So I bought the correct terminal size for the wire size I was using...
-I had no idea you could get different sizes depending on wire diameter, but I'm glad I discovered this early on:
+Terminals: It might seem a bit of overkill to write about terminal sizes, but I found that if the wrong size was used i.e. if the bit you crimped was too big with respect to the wire size that was being connected, I found the hold on the wire was doubtful.
+So I bought the correct terminal size for the wire size I was using.

 Terminal types and sizes used: